Articles in Famous Felines are written by

 As mentioned earlier, Simon of the Amethyst remains the only cat to have received the Dickin Medal.
 Originally intended for award to animals in wartime, other recipients were 32 homing pigeons (see also film note below), 18 dogs and 3 horses.

 In 2000 a further award was made posthumously to a wartime Canadian Newfoundland dog called Gander, making a total of 55 awards.
-However, the medal has been reintroduced, and three were given to dogs in connection with rescue efforts following the 11 September 2001 (9/11) terrorist attacks in New York and Washington DC; while a further posthumous medal was awarded in January 2003 to the dog Sam for gallantry in the Bosnian conflict.
-In December 2003 it was announced that Buster, an Army dog, was awarded the Dickin Medal for his services in Iraq, in connection with tracking down a large cache of arms and explosives.
+However, the medal has been reintroduced in recent years, and three were given to dogs Appollo, Sally and Rosie in connection with rescue efforts following the 11 September 2001 (9/11) terrorist attacks in New York and Washington DC; while a further posthumous medal was awarded in January 2003 to the dog Sam for gallantry in the Bosnian conflict.
+In December 2003 it was announced that Buster, an Army dog, had been awarded the Dickin Medal for his services in Iraq, in connection with tracking down a large cache of arms and explosives.
 It was fitting that this 60th medal coincided with the 60th anniversary of its introduction in 1943.
-Since then further DMs have been awarded to Sadie and Treo for service in Afghanistan.
+Since then further DMs have been awarded to dogs Sadie, Treo, Theo and Sasha for service in Afghanistan; and a retrospective award has been made to Lucky, who was the only survivor of a team of four police and tracker dogs that gave outstanding service during the Malaya campaign of 1949-52.
+The total number of awards (at mid-2014) thus stands at 65.

 In September 2009 Simon's medal was loaned to the Royal Navy's HMS Collingwood, a shore-based training establishment in the south of England, where it formed the centrepiece of an exhibition about HMS Amethyst marking the 60th anniversary of the 'Yangtze Incident'.
 The exhibition is planned to be permanent, but it is unclear whether the medal, released by Eaton Films initially for a year, will remain there or not.
 It seemed a shame that the exhibition was not open to the general public, for security reasons related to its location, but an Open Day was held later in the year when it was possible for people to visit.
 I was fortunate in being able to obtain a preview, and took a photo of the famous medal (left).